Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 Cascade is Windsurf's agentic assistant.
 It plans multi-step edits, calls tools, and uses deep repo context.
 Key differences from Cursor's Agent:

-- Codemaps provides AI-annotated visual maps of your code structure — grouped sections, trace guides, and line-level linking.
-Cursor has nothing equivalent.
+- Codemaps produce AI-annotated visual maps of code structure, with grouped sections, trace guides, and line-level links.
+Cursor has no direct equivalent.

-- Fast Context powered by SWE-grep retrieves relevant code 10× faster than standard agentic search, using 8 parallel tool calls per turn across 4 turns.
+- Fast Context, powered by SWE-grep, retrieves relevant code faster than a standard agent loop by running parallel tool calls per turn.

-- The full Cascade experience lives in the Windsurf Editor.
-Plugins for other IDEs get autocomplete and chat but not every agentic workflow.
+- The full Cascade experience lives in the Windsurf editor.
+Plugins in other IDEs get autocomplete and chat but not every agentic workflow.

 Speed and Models